Project Seek: Empowering Self-Help Groups for Caregivers of Children with Disabilities in Rural Kenya

 The power of community-based, culturally driven interventions is captured in the development of self-help groups.
 Through empowering caregivers, the groups have served to establish sustainable networks of social and economic support and helped to mitigate the effects of severe drought in East Africa.

-The research team brings UEA and the Kenya Medical Research Institute (KEMRI) together in partnership.
-Dr Karen Bunning (UEA) leads the team, working closely with Dr Joseph Gona (KEMRI) who supports group development; Professor Charles Newton (KEMRI–Wellcome funded) and Emeritus Professor Sally Hartley fulfil advisory roles (UEA).
+Since 2007, we have developed a programme of research in partnership with initially, the Kenya Medical Research Institute (KEMRI) and latterly with a community-based organisation – Walezi Kenya.
+The team is led by Dr Karen Bunning (UEA), working closely with Dr Joseph Gona (Walezi) who supports group development; Professor Charles Newton (KEMRI–Wellcome funded) and Emeritus Professor Sally Hartley fulfil advisory roles (UEA).

 Post set-up and intervention evaluations revealed significant gains in caregiver perceptions of social support and the way they viewed their child’s disability to the extent that disabilities were viewed as less severe.
 Extrinsic factors affecting the caregiver’s role, such as time, information, support and other people to care for their child, were also rated as less of a problem.

-A three-year follow up study (SEEK-2) commenced in 2018.
-In association with Kuhenza for the Children’s Foundation, a local non-government funded organization, ongoing facilitation and monitoring are offered to the self-help groups, bringing new opportunities to develop social networks, share experiences and build capacities.
-We are evaluating the longer-term benefits to the quality of life of caregiver and child with disabilities.
+A three-year follow up study (SEEK-2) was carried out 2018-21 to investigate the growth and sustainability of the SHGs.
+In association with Kuhenza for the Children’s Foundation, a local non-government funded organization, ongoing facilitation and monitoring were offered to the self-help groups, bringing new opportunities to develop social networks, share experiences and build capacities.
+During this period, the covid pandemic struck and we adapted our monitoring methods accordingly.

 What the caregivers say…